drintoul/ship-tracker/README.md

 Ship is in blue, hurricane in orange.

+# Solution Approach
-This python program uses the request library to retrieve a ship's location at one hour intervals.
-It calculates the actual reporting time using relative references such as "... reported 43 minutes ago".
-BeautifulSoup and Regex are used to extract desired GPS coordinates and other information.
+* This Python program uses the request library to retrieve a ship's location at one hour intervals from a public website
+* BeautifulSoup and Regex are used to extract desired GPS coordinates and other information
+* Actual reporting time using relative references such as "... reported 43 minutes ago"

-For my personal use, I write this information to my MySQL database but this functionality is disabled for GitHub.
+* For my personal use, I write this information to my MySQL database but this functionality is disabled for GitHub